alexhunsley/complib-show-music-score-ratio/README.md

 ![Complib screenshot without plugin showing just the usual Music score](images/complib_music_ratio_plugin_sorted_by_music_score.png)

 Note: if you sort results by something other than MusicScore, no ratio will appear on the page.

+# Installation

+First you must install the Userscripts helper for whatever browser you run.

+Then you must install the plugin by copying the `complib-add-music-ratio.js` to the appropriate folder on your machine (the Userscripts helper will detail where).

+## Installation example: Mac OS

+1. Searching for 'userscripts' in the App Store and install it.

+2. Download the file `complib-add-music-ratio.js` from this repo and place it in `~/Library/Containers/com.userscripts.macos.Userscripts-Extension/Data/Documents/scripts`.